petrbouchal/czso/cran-comments.md

-# Resubmission
+# Resubmission #2

-Corrected links in README.md to avoid redirects which resulted in a NOTE.
+Corrected link in README.md to avoid redirect which resulted in a NOTE.

 ## Test environments